TearTyr/fun-games/readme.md

 - Go to `Security tab` click edit
 - ![Capture](https://github.com/user-attachments/assets/60defe45-9d19-44ed-99db-70ed0430f946)
 - Apply

+## Menu Navigation
+The launcher uses a simple text-based menu.
+Here's how to navigate it:

+- **Up/Down Arrow Keys:** Use the Up and Down arrow keys on your keyboard to move the selection cursor (the `→` symbol) between the menu options.
+- **Select Option:** To select the highlighted menu option, you can press any of the following keys:
+    - **Enter Key:** Press the Enter key on your keyboard.
+    - **Spacebar:** Press the Spacebar on your keyboard.
+    - **Right Arrow Key:** Press the Right arrow key on your keyboard.

 ## Features
 - Open mod Menu (Alt + X)